eloj/radix-sorting/README.md

 ### <a name="cpu-bugs"></a> CPU Bugs

-The numbers quoted in the [motivation](#motivation) were taken on intel microcode 06-3a-09 version 0x1c.
-A later update to 0x1f (dated 2018-02-07), issued to mitigate [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)), decreased performance _significantly_.
+The numbers quoted in the [motivation](#motivation) were taken on intel microcode 06-3a-09 version 0x1c (Ivy Bridge).
+A later update to 0x1f (dated 2018-02-07), issued to mitigate [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)), possibly in combination with linux kernel changes, decreased performance _significantly_.
 The ~460ms radix sort now took ~630ms, and the `std::sort` went from 3.5s to 5s.

-_TODO: Determine if huge-pages helps_
+Unfortunately I have not been able to pinpoint the exact reason for this large performance delta.
+My initial hypothesis was that it was due to increased cost of [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) interactions due to [Kernel page-table isolation](https://en.wikipedia.org/wiki/Kernel_page-table_isolation) (KPTI), but then I would expect to get _some_ performance back from using hugepages, which I did not.

+Ivy Bridge does lack INVPCID which [makes it take an extra hit from the Meltdown mitigations](https://arstechnica.com/gadgets/2018/01/heres-how-and-why-the-spectre-and-meltdown-patches-will-hurt-performance/), so this is still probably the reason, and I was wrong to think hugepages would help with this.

 ### <a name="compiler-issues"></a> Compiler issues